vestby96/Bachelor-Env-v2.1/README.md

     - $python /code/update_db.py

-Now the app is running with the example XML-files, we created during development Frontend on port 8080, and backend on port 8000
+Now the app is running with the example XML-files, we created during development frontend on port 8080, and backend on port 8000